 When you hear about “planning for your retirement” you probably imagine a bunch of boring and awkward financial planning.
 Retirement is seen by many as some awkward, boring financial burden that you spend your whole life trying to deal with.
 In reality, retirement is about enjoying the fruits of a lifetime of hard work and dedication!
-Retirement should be about having a good time and being happy.
+Oak financial planning Perth says retirement should be about having a good time and being happy, so while you may not want to, planning for it is an important step in your life.
 In this article, we’ll talk about some tips and tricks for making retirement easier.

 Create A Sense Of Routine